 The charred little bits and anchovies give the green beans such a deep earthy umami flavor.

 Lemon zest brightens it up and chili flakes or “threads” add a delicious kick.

 Bagna Cauda is made by simply combining the olive oil, anchovies, garlic and chili threads in a bowl.
-For those of you who are turned off by anchovies, try to think of them as a salty flavorful seasoning, rather than “fish”.
+For those who are turned off by anchovies, try to think of them as a salty flavorful seasoning rather than “fish”.
 They are an acquired taste, but like most delicious things, will be worth the effort.
 In the end, they will give your cooking wonderful layers of flavor and depth.

 Toss the green beans and scallions in a bowl.

 Place them on a parchment-lined baking sheet, and give them room spread out.